 The ONC rule includes an exception for fees that “permits the recovery of certain costs reasonably incurred for the access, exchange, or use of EHI” including a reasonable profit margin.
 However, a fee prohibition applies to electronic access by the individual, their personal representative, or another person or entity designated by the individual.
 Electronic access is defined as an internet-based method that makes information immediately available at the time requested with no manual effort.
 So if the information is available to the individual, their personal representative or designee via an internet-based method that makes information immediately available without any manual effort, charging a fee could be information blocking.
 But if a provider is pulling information from various systems to provide access via the internet, the provider’s cost related to that manual effort can be recovered.

-Ultimately, the goal of interoperability is to support data sharing that enables greater health care.
+Ultimately, interoperability supports data sharing that enables greater health care.
 By taking the time now to fully understand the information blocking prohibition, health care providers can ensure compliance, avoid penalties, and support the goals of promoting interoperability.